TablePress/TablePress/readme.md

 ## Migration from WP-Table Reloaded ##

 TablePress is the official successor of the WP-Table Reloaded plugin.
-It has been written from the ground up and by using an entirely new internal structure fixes some major flaws of WP-Table Reloaded and prepares the plugin for easier, safer, and better future development.
+It has been rewritten from the ground up and uses an entirely new internal structure.
+This fixes some major flaws of WP-Table Reloaded and prepares the plugin for easier, safer, and better future development.
 If you are currently using WP-Table Reloaded, it is recommended that you switch to TablePress.
 WP-Table Reloaded will no longer be maintained or developed.
 For further information on how to switch from WP-Table Reloaded to TablePress, please see the [migration guide](http://tablepress.org/migration-from-wp-table-reloaded/) on the plugin website.

 ## Screenshots